jimdis/1dv610-L3/docs/TestCases5-7.md

 - The message appears at the top of the Message Board with "Admin" as Author, "message" as Message and the correct date as Date.
 - A form for posting a message is shown.

+---

+## Test case 5.10: Failed submit as logged in user with tampered username

+Make sure message posting in other users' names cannot happen by manipulating POST.

+### Input:

+- TC 6.1 - view POST Request
+- Copy POST request along with session cookie but change View\MessageView::UserName to "hacker".
+- Send tampered POST request.

+### Output:

+- Feedback "You can only save messages under your real username" is shown.

 ## Test case 6.1: View list of user's messages

 Make sure we see a list of all our messages as logged in users.